Arrest without warrant

 The Chief Commissioner of the Victorian Police has issued instructions setting out the policy and powers governing searches by police officers:

 Search of a person – a procedure for the discovery of evidence, concealed weapons or other articles with which the person being searched may cause mischief, e.g. injury, damage or to effect an escape.(Victoria Police Manual, operations 105–1: searches of persons)

 These are defined as those that involve the removal and examination of clothing, but should not generally involve physical touching of the body and should not involve the external physical examination of body cavities by touching a person’s body.
 The conduct of full searches is limited to situations where prior express authority of an officer has been obtained, or without authority in the case of an urgent or serious situation.

 All searches, including initial pat-down searches, must now be recorded on the Patrol Duty Return or in the police officer’s notebook or Official Diary, and all persons to be searched must be informed of the reasons for the search.
 There are additional requirements for conducting and recording full searches and consensual searches.

 If reasonably practical, a person must be searched by a police offiver of the same sex.
-Every search must be conducted with due Something of value, such as money, given by one person to another person as part of a contract. for the privacy, dignity, modesty and rights of the person concerned.
+Every search must be conducted with due consideration for the privacy, dignity, modesty and rights of the person concerned.
 Police are not to forcibly remove rings, earrings, studs, etc. that are not suspected to be stolen property.